 A formal test plan should be prepared, including test cases.

-[More details about development and approval of a test plan will be added in a later version of this document after more experience with testbeds.]
+[More details about development and approval of a test plan will be added in a later version of this document after more experience is gained with testbeds.]

 Work processes

-Registration and getting an S- number
+Registration and requesting an S- number

 Apply for a Product Specification number – this should ordinarily be assigned when the development project is approved during the initiation stage.

-Registration of Product Specification artefacts in the GI registry should be done in accordance with the procedures established in IHO publication S-99.
+Registration of Product Specification artefacts in the IHO GI registry should be done in accordance with the procedures established in IHO publication S-99.

 Project Teams